 The Directed Participants submitted letters claiming additional compensation and spreadsheets in support of the claimed amounts.
 The spreadsheets incorporated embedded documents including copies of invoices for fuel and support for other cost elements.
 We identified a number of minor miscalculations in the spreadsheets and discrepancies between the letters and the spreadsheets.
-These were brought to the attention of the Directed Participants and have been addressed in this determination.
+These were brought to the attention of the Directed Participants and were corrected in the draft assessments.
+No further corrections were needed for this final determination.